g-insana/ffdb.py/README.md

 Encrypted entries share a single master password but each has a unique IV ([Initialization vector](https://en.wikipedia.org/wiki/Initialization_vector)).
 No plaintext information is sent or received, thus allowing secure access to encrypted entries of the database over insecure channels.

-With an external utility ([gztool](https://github.com/circulosmeos/gztool)), the container file can even be compressed as a whole, while still allowing retrieval of single entries.
+With an external utility ([gztool](https://github.com/circulosmeos/gztool)), the container file can even be gzip-compressed as a whole, while still allowing retrieval of single entries.
 This can be useful when said file needs to also be distributed and employed in its entirety, without limiting its use only via `ffdb`.

+If the container file is compressed with [bgzip](https://www.htslib.org/doc/bgzip.html), then no external utility is needed.

 ## Documentation